HUMAN CAPITAL

 Long Service Awards

-432 members of staff reached the milestone of working for one of the businesses for more than 10 years.
-Commendably, seven members of staff crossed the amazing milestone of working for a business for more than 40 years (National Foods, Irvine’s, Colcom and Natpak) while two members of staff at Colcom crossed the 45 years milestone.
-13% of the awards were presented to women.
+528 members of staff reached the milestone of working for one of the businesses for 10 years or more.
+Two members of staff crossed the incredible milestone of working for a business for 40 years (Irvine’s and Colcom) and of the 528 awards presented, 26% were awarded to women.

 Occupational Health & Safety